 Each mentor and mentee is asked to complete an online application form in order to participate in the program.
 The information gathered from those forms will be used to pair mentors and mentees with similar areas of expertise and interest.

-Mentors and mentees are expected to meet face-to-face a minimum of five times during the school year (September-April).
+Mentors and mentees are expected to meet face-to-face or virtually a minimum of five times during the school year (September-April).
 Engagement beyond the five required meetings will be established by the mentor and mentee.
 It is important that both parties have a clear understanding of the expectations.

 Each participant must be committed to the program in order to create the atmosphere necessary for success.
 Attendance and participation for a full year is expected.
 If a mentee fails to complete the required commitments (listed on the Mentee Guide), that individual will be disqualified from further participation in any future programs.

 The Knowlton Mentor Program is not a job placement program.
 Mentors are not expected to open doors to specific jobs (or any job) for their Mentees.